One of these days is none of these days. – Mark Twain

 Which useful idea will you take action on today?

 Need more ideas?
-Read the original 10 tips here.
+Read 10 more tips here.